DeGefen/BigData/content/Questions/Questions.md

 - C) A distributed system must sacrifice partition tolerance
 - D) A distributed system always guarantees consistency ?
-- Amswer: B) A distributed system can only guarantee two out of three: Consistency, Availability, Partition Tolerance
+- Answer: B) A distributed system can only guarantee two out of three: Consistency, Availability, Partition Tolerance
 Explanation: The CAP Theorem states that a distributed system can only guarantee two of the three: Consistency, Availability, and Partition Tolerance.
 See: [[CAP Theorem]]
 <!--SR:!2025-07-28,1,160-->